chenhaotian/Bayesian-Bricks/README.raw.md

 ## Step1: Initialization------------------------------------------
 maxit <- 50                             #iterative for maxit times burnin <- 30                            #number of burn in samples
-## create a HDP object to track all the changes
+## create a HDP object to track all the changes, the HDP object in this case is a combination of a CatHDP object and a GaussianNIW object:
 obj <- HDP(gamma = list(gamma=1,j=max(js),alpha=1,
                         H0aF="GaussianNIW",
                         parH0=list(m=c(0,0),k=0.001,v=2,S=diag(2)*0.01)))